If you're wondering 'why can't I lose weight?' after trying out a new diet or exercise plan then don't worry - you're certainly not the only one.

 Weight loss issue #9: Your routine is off

-GP Dr Dawn Harper advises, “Try to eat your meals at regular times and drink plenty of fluid throughout the day.
+GP Dr Dawn Harper (opens in new tab) advises, "Try to eat your meals at regular times and drink plenty of fluid throughout the day.
 Going for a walk every lunchtime can be a great way to break up the day and give you a boost for the afternoon.
-Plus, you can make the most of the daylight.
+Plus, you can make the most of the daylight."

-“These are challenging times, so don’t be too hard on yourself if you don’t manage to stick to your goals.
-Dust yourself off and try again the next day – you’re doing a great job!”
+She adds, "These are challenging times, so don’t be too hard on yourself if you don’t manage to stick to your goals.
+Dust yourself off and try again the next day – you’re doing a great job!"

 Weight loss issue #10: You need to swap to healthier snacks

 Much like hidden calories, there can be more calories, fat and salt in our 3pm snacks than we thought.
 Opting for healthy snacks (opens in new tab) is the way forwards, many of our experts say, instead of cutting them out altogether.

 Orla Hugueniot, Public Health England nutritionist, says, "As we’re all at home more, it’s easy to reach for biscuits, cakes and chocolate throughout the day.
 Why not try veggie sticks, a piece of fruit, a small handful of nuts, popcorn, or malt loaf instead?"

 Weight loss issue #11: You're still drinking fizzy drinks, even diet ones

 Diet Coke might say that it doesn't have any calories on the tin, but that doesn't mean it's not packed with sugar-alternatives that are even worse.

 PT Chloe says that cutting back on fizzy drinks is a sure fire way to add substance to a weight loss routine.